IEEE-ESPRIT-SB/fluidux-mobile/README.md

 - **Chart Component:** The `Chart` component is imported and used to display the consumption and energy creation trends.

-### Contributing

-If you would like to contribute to the `Home` functionality or have suggestions for improvements, please follow the [contribution guidelines](CONTRIBUTING.md).

-### License

-This component is part of the FluiDux project and is licensed under the [MIT License](LICENSE).

 ### Acknowledgments

 - Special thanks to [Acknowledged Person/Team] for their contributions or inspiration.